CianMRoche/AstroWiki/Galaxies/AGN.md

 ## AGN
 "Active galactic nucleus".
 A compact region in a galactic center with high luminosity not produced by stars.
-This luminosity is theorized to arise from accretion onto a supermassive [[#Black Hole|black hole]] at the center of the galaxy.
+This luminosity is theorized to arise from accretion onto a supermassive [[Black holes#Black hole|BHs]] at the center of the galaxy.

 **Typical parameters**:
 Size = 1 gravitational radius $R_g = 2GM/c^2$ (?) ~ $10^{-2}\,\pu{pc}$